President Biden’s SEC pick signals companies could face wave of new disclosure rules

 “In 2021, there’s tens of trillions of dollars of invested assets that are looking for more information about climate risk,” he said.
 “And I think then the SEC has a role to play to bring some consistency and comparability to those guidelines.”

 Gensler stopped short of endorsing a Nasdaq proposal pending before the SEC that would require the board of each company listed on the exchange to include at least one woman and one self-identified minority.
 But he said would consider what demographic information investors want to know.
-And he said he thinks companies with more diverse management have proven more successful.
+And he said he thinks companies with more diverse management have proved more successful.

 For his part, Chopra said he will focus on ensuring that Americans struggling under debt burdens and other pandemic-related financial setbacks get the relief they need, in part by policing any abuses by credit bureaus and servicers of mortgages and student loans.